-A pace in which the horse goes forward energetically but calmly, with a length of stride between that of the collected and medium paces.
+A variation of gait in which the horse goes forward energetically but calmly, with a length of stride between that of the collected and medium gaits.
 A working trot should have at least a level balance (in contrast to the uphill balance of a collected trot).